Chevrolet Bolt EUV: Dimensions

 The turning circle of the Bolt EUV is 38.3 ft, measured wall-to-wall.

 Interior

 The Super Cruise advanced driver-assistance system and a panoramic sunroof are available exclusively for the Bolt EUV; the Bolt EV lacks both options.
+The Premier trim adds heated and ventilated front seats.
+Rear legroom is increased by approximately 3 inches when compared to the Bolt EV.
 Front headroom is slightly reduced with the sunroof.